AliB-11/16-bit-Hack-Computer/README.md

 ## Project overview

-The following describes details on how I implemented the **Hack Computer** from the nand2tetris course, including:
+The following describes in detail how I implemented the **Hack Computer** from the nand2tetris course, which includes:

 - The **ALU** and supporting logic
 - The **CPU** (registers, program counter, control)